KitKats and digestive biscuits hit shelves with new redesign

 Chocolate maker Nestle has switched its KitKat wrappers to recycled plastic in the UK, while nibs etc has created a digestive made out of upcycled apple pulp - a waste product that is left behind after the fruits are pressed for juice and cider.

-The innovations were made after the Ellen McArthur Foundation challenged food and drink brands around the globe to redesign their products with nature in mind.
+The innovations were made after the Ellen MacArthur Foundation challenged food and drink brands around the globe to redesign their products with nature in mind.

 Brands participating in the 18-month challenge explored measures like diversifying their crops to boost soil health, choosing lower-impact ingredients, and employing a slew of regenerative farming methods.